-Health practitioners may be interested to know that our ‘For babies & children’ product contains 3 strains of live cultures (Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33 and Bifidobacterium bifidum Rosell-71) along with Fructooligosaccharides (FOS) fibres, and that the product has been shown in clinical research to support health, with less likelihood of upper respiratory tract infections in infants, and fewer days needed off school.
+Health practitioners may be interested to know that the strains of live cultures Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, and Bifidobacterium bifidum Rosell-71 along with Fructooligosaccharides (FOS) fibres, have been shown in clinical research to support children's health, with less likelihood of upper respiratory tract infections in infants, and fewer days needed off school.

 Children respond to stress in exactly the same way as adults do, with an increase in stress hormones such as adrenaline and cortisol.
 If these hormones are elevated over a long period of time it results in a suppression of the immune system.
 It is important that children get adequate relaxation and play time, and if possible that they have a creative outlet.
 Creative play uses the right hemisphere of the brain, whereas logical thought uses the left side of the brain.
 Activities that use the right side of the brain, such as drawing, dancing, singing, playing board games, doing a jigsaw puzzle and taking a walk in nature trigger the release of endorphins that not only relax us, but also boost our immune system.
 Everybody can benefit from activating their right brain more often…Laughter really is the best medicine going!